Lupin3000/ESP/RSHELL/README.md

 ## other commands

-> There are many more commands but I am sure that you will find out for yourself what they do and how they are carried out.
+> There are many more rshell arguments, options and commands but I am sure that you will find out for yourself what they do and how they are carried out.

 [Go Back](https://github.com/Lupin3000/ESP)